Church and Convent of São Francisco, Salvador: History

 The friars of the Franciscan Order arrived in Salvador in 1587 at the invitation of Dom Antônio Muniz Barreiros, third Bishop of Bahia.
-Their arrival in Bahia followed that of the Jesuits, who arrived with Tomé de Sousa, Brazil's first governor-general, and constructed their college and chapel of the Jesuits 1564.
+Their arrival in Bahia followed that of the Jesuits, who arrived with Tomé de Sousa, Brazil's first governor-general, and constructed their college and chapel of the Jesuits in 1564.
 Friar Melchior de Santa Catarina, Custodian Priest of Olinda, sent an appeal in 1585 to Pope Sixtus V to establish a convent on the site.
 The Franciscans initially settled into various residences and chapels on the site of the present Franciscan church, convent, and Third Order church.
 Melchior de Santa Catarina sent Antônio da Ilha and Francisco de São Boaventura, Franciscan brothers, to Salvador the same year; construction of a convent began in 1587.

 The Franciscans soon built a convent and church, but these were destroyed during the Dutch invasions of Bahia in the 17th century.
 The works on the current convent began in 1686 under Father Vicente das Chagas following a grandiose design that took decades to complete.

-Construction on the present-day church and convent began in 1708, as evidenced by the placement of a foundation stone.
+Construction of the present-day church and convent began in 1708, as evidenced by the placement of a foundation stone.
 The structure was completed in 1723.
 The interior was decorated by several artists during a great part of the 18th century.
 Most decoration of the church and convent were finished by 1755.
 The construction of the Church of the Third Order of Saint Francis, located immediately adjacent to the Franciscan church, was carried out in parallel between 1702 and 1870.

+On February 5, 2025, one person died and five others were injured after the church roof collapsed.